 |12:30pm||Procession/Ceremony Beings/Diploma Received|

 RYAN TRAN, BINTM

 Background: Transferred from the Ohio State University, originally majoring in Computer Science.
-Wanted to come back to Chicago, was attracted by IIT's reputation for combining Tech and business; found INTM, and changed focus to supply chain.
+Wanted to come back to Chicago, was attracted by Illinois Tech's reputation for combining Tech and business; found INTM, and changed focus to supply chain.